This file portion of www.watertownhistory.org website

 1951

-11 26 1951
+11 26 FIRE NEARBY

-A wall and part of the roof of the First Methodist Church were scorched by a fire in the Piper building.
+A wall and part of the roof of the First Methodist church were scorched by a fire in the Piper building.

 1955

-The appointment on Sunday of a prominent Methodist minister, the Rev. William V. Stevens now pastor of Epworth Church at North Second and West Garfield Avenue, Milwaukee, to become minister of First Methodist and Wesley Methodist Churches in Watertown, is expected to speed the way for eventual union of the two Watertown congregations.
+06 07 The appointment on Sunday of a prominent Methodist minister, the Rev. William V. Stevens now pastor of Epworth Church at North Second and West Garfield Avenue, Milwaukee, to become minister of First Methodist and Wesley Methodist churches in Watertown, is expected to speed the way for eventual union of the two Watertown congregations.
 The Rev. Mr. Stevens will take over here next Sunday, his appointment having been announced in Racine yesterday at the closing session of the Wisconsin Conference of the Methodist Church.
 Announcement that the two Watertown churches would have a dual pastorate starting this June was made by the Rev. Alvin J. Lindgren, Watertown district superintendent of the Methodist Church some months ago.
+WDT

 1956